solyoma/FalconBoard/README.md

         be a square.
         If the area contained any complete drawings or screenshots then the selection will constrict around those.
+		If the Alt key is kept pressed during selection the selection will not constrict to any elements inside it.
    -  While a selection is active
         - insert vertical space by pressing F5.
 Height of the space is the height of the selection